 In particular, I met with women, matriarchs of their communities, who shared with me the struggles of their people and the creative solutions they have begun to implement in an effort to save their environment, culture and improve the lives of the people around them.

 One woman stood out in particular, Lucelly, an Arhuaco indigenous woman or the Sierra Nevada in Colombia and founder of Wirakoku.
-She along with 80 other women from her community started a foundation to provide an alternative income for families to growing illegal cocaine crops, a particularly dangerous, however, profitable industry in Colombia.
+She along with 80 other women from her community started a foundation to provide an income for families, and improve the quality of life for Indigenous villages in the region.
 Living in the remote mountains, growing their own food, speaking their own languages and for the most part being cut off from the rest of the world; it’s truly incredible what these women have achieved.
 By making their traditional woven bags, crafts and growing sustainable rainforest crops such as cacao and coffee they have completely changed the lives of their fellow villagers.
 Now studying medicine and living with her children in a nearby city, Lucelly tells me how the women of her community now make more money than the men and this lead to them being empowered.
 Giving them equal status in an otherwise patriarchal culture.
 Hearing stories like hers and others I wanted to support this kind of sustainable development and entrepreneurship.

 When in Peru I travelled to the city of Chinchero a small town high in the Andes, famous for its colourful clothes and indigenous textiles, unlike anywhere else on earth.
 The women of Chinchero still practice a method of spinning their own wool, using plants to colour their thread and by hand, creating some extraordinary clothing.
 The attention to detail and meticulous work of these women is evident in the artwork and clothing they produce.
 The art of natural weaving is however like many indigenous practices around the world, at risk of being lost to the modern world.
 With factory-based industry making vast amounts of machine made and chemically dyed fakes, the income for small indigenous communities is at risk.